ddsky/api-league-clients/javascript/docs/HumorApi.md

 let apiInstance = new ApiLeague.HumorApi();
 let opts = {
-  'keywords': airplane, // String | A comma-separated list of words that must occur in the meme.
+  'keywords': "airplane", // String | A comma-separated list of words that must occur in the meme.
   'keywordsInImage': true, // Boolean | Whether the keywords must occur in the image.
-  'mediaType': image, // String | The media type (either 'image', 'video' or even specific format such as 'jpg', 'png', or 'gif').
+  'mediaType': "image", // String | The media type (either 'image', 'video' or even specific format such as 'jpg', 'png', or 'gif').
   'minRating': 0, // Number | The minimum rating in range [0.0,1.0] of the meme.
   'maxAgeDays': 30 // Number | The maximum age of the meme in days.
 };